Experiential marketing is growing in popularity

 Our engineering skills were put to the test when we were asked by a synthetic diamond supplier to develop a commemorative hourglass containing diamond grit instead of traditional sand.
 The glass had to be extremely tough to withstand scratches from the diamonds and styled in a unique, cutting-edge way to reflect the innovative approach of the commissioning company.
 Recipients of the hourglass needed to be able to feel the modern, exciting edge that the company was able to provide when holding this unique piece in their hands.

 As our horizons are expanded further and further by the rapid development of technology, so our marketing methods must keep pace and work harder to inspire and retain customer loyalty.
+Of course, the type of incentive marketing that we may decide to incorporate as a business will be hugely important in ensuring that we’re focusing on the relevant area of our customer database to help strategize the best customer loyalty program.

 We hope these examples all show how the beauty of experiential marketing lies in providing this sought-after innovation, imagination and ability to impress.
 And if this has sparked your imagination please give us a call on 020 8339 2555 or email us.